The PE ratio is the most commonly used valuation metric of listed companies

 For example, on November 10, 2021, Tencent's market value was HK$46,402 billion, and its 2020 net income was HK$194.8 billion, so Tencent’s PE ratio in 2020 is 46402/1948=23.8×.

 There are several variants of the PE ratio as they are based on different periods of net income:

-The static PE ratio factors in the net income of the last full fiscal year.
+The PE LFY (last fiscal year) ratio factors in the net income of the last full fiscal year.
 It's easy to calculate, but the result lags behind a bit.